Benjamin-Lawson23/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this turtorial, we will observe network traffic to and from Azure Virtual Machines with Wireshark and also experiment with Network Security Groups.
+In this tutorial, we will observe network traffic to and from Azure Virtual Machines with Wireshark and also experiment with Network Security Groups.
-The main aim of this turtorial is to get a better understanding of firewalls and to solidify our understanding of network protocols.
+The main aim of this tutorial is to get a better understanding of firewalls and to solidify our understanding of network protocols.
 <br />

 <h2>Environments and Technologies Used</h2>